KennethHoff/Misc-Testing/Backend/Analyzers/OXX.Backend.Analyzers/src/OXX.Backend.Analyzers/Rules/OneOfExhaustiveSwitchExpression/Readme.md

 ## Future Plans

+- I might move the Discard Pattern to a separate analyzer(OXX9003), as it's more or a design choice than a bug.

 - Code Fixer to convert `OneOf<T>.Match` to `OneOf<T>.Value` switch expression
   - For example, look at the following code:
     ```csharp